 Use the resources with your learners to practise applying their polymer knowledge in an unfamiliar context.
 Download the student worksheets and teacher notes, with answers, from the Education in Chemistry website: rsc.li/3GllMct

 As well as using unsustainable materials (fossil fuels), plastic insulation materials are made in manufacturing processes that release greenhouse gases and compounds that are toxic to the environment or the workers in manufacturing facilities.
-The manufacturing process for a foam version of EPS, for instance, releases carbon dioxide (CO2) and hydrofluorocarbons (HFCs), which are much more potent greenhouse gases than CO2.
+The manufacturing process for XPS foam polystyrene, for instance, releases hydrofluorocarbons (HFCs), which are much more potent greenhouse gases than CO2.
+Use of HFCs for making polystyrene is being phased out.
 Meanwhile, producing polyurethane results in toxic chemicals entering the environment, including isocyanates, polyols and chemicals that are applied as flame retardants (many plastic-based foams pose a considerable fire risk).

-When these plastics reach the end of their useful life, as Joe explains, they become hard to recycle.
+When plastic instulation materials reach the end of their useful life, as Joe explains, they become hard to recycle.
 ‘When the old buildings are knocked down, the wall materials, including insulation materials, are mixed with other building materials,’ he says.
 ‘They are hard to separate [so] are normally disposed to landfills.’
 Over decades, the plastics in landfills are broken down into small particles that end up in waterways and this is one sources of plastic particles in rivers and oceans.

 Although the plastics used in buildings aren’t usually recycled, increasing the recycling of plastics (from buildings and other applications) could be one way to reduce the amount of new plastic materials we make.
 According to Nur Hanis Zulkernain from the Quest International University, Perak, Malaysia, we can incorporate plastic waste into some building materials (not just insulation), without changing the production processes much.
 She has reviewed the existing research to consider how we can use small particles of plastic waste to replace the aggregate materials – like sand, gravel and crushed stones – in concrete and mortar, as well as to make other building materials including bricks.